Do you frequently struggle to be more assertive?

 Feel free to jump to any section using the following links:

-- The 4 Communication Styles
+- Assertiveness and the 4 Communication Styles

-- The Benefits of Assertiveness
+- The True Meaning of Assertiveness

-- How to Practice Being More Assertive
+- How to Be More Assertive

 - Summary and Key Points